 Getting to Procida

 It is prudent to arrive at the Port of Naples early or purchase your ticket a few days before your departure so you don’t waste time with this chaos.
-The first boat from Naples to Procida is at around 6 am and the last one back to Naples departs at 8 pm.
+The first boat from Naples to Procida is at around 6 am.
+The last one back to Naples departs at 8 pm.

 The island of Procida is small enough that it’s possible to walk the majority of it.
 That said, there are several other options to help you get from A to B faster.

-When you arrive in Procida, there are many places where you can rent a bike for the day to explore the island.
-The average price for a bicycle rental is around 10 euros for one hour, 15 euros for four hours, and 25 euros for the day, so certainly worth it.
+The average price for a bicycle rental is around 10 euros for one hour, 15 euros for four hours, and 25 euros for the day.
 This is quite a pleasant way to get around.

 Where to Stay in Procida